BMCARDONA/bmcardona.github.io/_posts/2023-04-05-helpful-items.md

 #### Nightly routine
 - Brush teeth after dinner to avoid late-night eating.
 - Use a [time-blocking journal](https://www.amazon.com/Time-Block-Planner-Daily-Method-Distracted/dp/0593192052) to plan for tomorrow.
 (This journal has been *extremely* to me.)
-- When time blocking ends, schedule the rest of the day.
+- When time blocking ends, schedule rest of day.
 (The latter portion should used for shallow work, as opposed to [deep work](https://calnewport.com/some-notes-on-deep-working/).)
 - Prepare tomorrow's clothes.